Video Guide: Using Google Maps Lists

 Unity Park

-nature.
-You’ll find historic exhibitions, manicured gardens, a mini zoo
+You'll find historic exhibitions, manicured gardens, a mini zoo with lions and

 Friendship Park

-views.
-It’s great for a jog, a casual stroll, or watching the evening
+It's great for a jog, a casual stroll, or watching the evening fountain and

 Entoto Park

-paths, and adventure sports like ziplining.
-Or just relax at a café and
+and adventure sports like ziplining.
+Or just relax at a café and take in the

 Art Galleries